franchsli/whatsapp_clone_django/README.md

   or was send the next day (the div should be displayed over the said next message [under the current message.] and the div should only be displayed if the current message it's not the last.)
 - Add groups chats (front-end).
-- Redesign the login and register views.
+- Redesign the login and register views (CSS).
 - Add chat wallpapers user CSS url for images and a JS color selector for colors.
 - Rework show_dropdown animation.
 - Make the silence contact logic (booleand field [think it bro])